joshkaminski/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-GUI Tic-Tac-Toe game using Python and tkinter with two game modes: Impossible (AI) and Easy (randomization)
+GUI Tic-Tac-Toe game using Python and tkinter with two game modes: Impossible (AI) and Easy (randomization).

-Player moves first in this game and is "X", while computer moves second and is "O"
+Player moves first in this game and is "X", while computer moves second and is "O."

 **Impossible mode:**
 Uses the recursive minimax algorithm to find the optimal move for the computer.
 User can only lose or tie in this game mode, and cannot win.